 You just need to think about how you can help your users.

-Then, create content that actually helps them.
+Then, create information that actually helps them.

 Be user-centric and the backlinks and social shares will compound over time.